I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn). What's up?

 For the Internet porn addict using standard HOCD therapy, exposure to real gay men doesn't address the source of his HOCD conditioning—which is not to humans or sex with humans, but rather to pixels.
 Yet if he tries exposure therapy with gay porn, he is engaging in the precise behavior to which he is addicted.
 One can't cause an addict to habituate by providing the very cues he's hooked on!

-This is why exposure therapy could well be all wrong for guys trying to unravel porn-related HOCD.
+This is why porn-based exposure therapy could well be all wrong for guys trying to unravel porn-related HOCD.
 It's like having an alcoholic drink more on the theory that she will get bored with drinking, or a gambler place more bets until he habituates.
 In an addict, continued use only deepens the addiction ruts in the brain.
 Exposure therapy may thus deliver an unproductive mixed message to a porn-addicted HOCD sufferer instead of promoting useful conditioning (habituation).

 So where does one start?
 Porn addicts need to eliminate Internet porn use above all.
 As their brains return to balance many also notice that confusing sexual cues lose their power.